shoutcool/ledger-app-tau/README.md

 and low-level implementation details of Nano S app development.
 Begin by reading `src/main.c`, and the comments will tell you which files to read next.

 No binaries are provided at this time.
-To build and install the Tau app on your Ledger Nano S, follow Ledger's [setup instructions](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html).
+To build and install the Lamden app on your Ledger Nano S, follow Ledger's [setup instructions](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html).

 ## Usage